hoangngxn/TutorHub/api-docs.md

     - Code: `POST_NOT_AVAILABLE` - If post is no longer available
     - Code: `POST_FULL` - If post has reached maximum students
     - Code: `POST_ENDED` - If post has already ended
-    - Code: `SCHEDULE_OVERLAP` - If schedule conflicts with existing bookings
+    - Code: `SCHEDULE_OVERLAP` - If any of the post's schedules conflict with student's existing bookings

 ### Get My Bookings
 - **Route**: `GET /api/bookings`